Scottsboro, Alabama: 2000 census

-As of the 2020 United States census, there were 15,578 people, 5,995 households, and 3,865 families residing in the city.

 Attractions

 Scottsboro is home to the Unclaimed Baggage Center.
-This center sells articles of unclaimed and undeliverable airline luggage whose owners the airlines cannot locate.
-The Center ends up with such items as electronics, clothing, and any other item that might be found in lost airline luggage.
+This business sells the contents of unclaimed and undeliverable airline luggage whose owners cannot be found.
+The facility sells such items as electronics, clothing, and any other item that might be found in lost airline luggage.
 The prices are low and the offerings eclectic enough to attract visitors from other states, and even from other parts of the world who make their way to Scottsboro to see what others have lost.
-The Unclaimed Baggage Center has been featured several times in the media, including in The Wall Street Journal, Vogue Magazine, The Los Angeles Times, Good Morning America, The Washington Post, The Dallas Morning News, The Atlanta Journal-Constitution, The Baltimore Sun, The Seattle Times and the travel/adventure television series Globe Trekker.
+The Unclaimed Baggage Center has been featured several times in the media, including in The Wall Street Journal, Vogue, The Los Angeles Times, Good Morning America, The Washington Post, The Dallas Morning News, The Atlanta Journal-Constitution, The Baltimore Sun, The Seattle Times and the travel/adventure television series Globe Trekker.